nextest-rs/nextest/site/src/book/test-groups.md

 Starting version 0.9.48, nextest allows users to specify test *groups* for sets of tests.
 This lets you configure groups of tests to run serially or with a limited amount of concurrency.

+In other words, nextest lets you define logical *semaphores* and *mutexes* that apply to certain subsets of tests.

 Tests that aren't part of a test group are not affected by these concurrency limits.

 If the limit is set to 1, this is similar to `cargo test` with [the `serial_test` crate](https://crates.io/crates/serial_test), or a global mutex.
 Nextest's test groups are *strictly better* than these approaches because they don't impact the entire test run, just the sets of tests specified within the test group.